meeshkan/worlds-greatest-website/blog/2020-03-24-word-embeddings.md

 <a name="5-create-a-dataset-of-the-field-names"></a>

-## 5. Create a dataset of the field names
+## 5. Create a dataset of the field names✅

 Now, let's create a big dataset with fields name from all the specifications.